lyy005/bee_gut_bacteria/README.md

 ### 3.1 - PopCOGenT
 PopCOGenT can be installed from here: https://github.com/philarevalo/PopCOGenT

-Results can be downloaded from zenoda (XXX)
+Results can be downloaded from Zenodo (XXX)

 ### 3.2 - Simulation